0xChijioke/Dice-Game/README.md

 ### Checkpoint 7: 📜 Contract Verification

-Update the `apikey` in `packages/hardhat/package.json`.
+Update the `apikey` in `packages/hardhat/.env`.
 You can get your key [here](https://etherscan.io/myapikey).

-> Now you are ready to run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰
+> Now you are ready to run the `yarn verify` command to verify your contracts on etherscan 🛰

 Copy the verified address for your RiggedRoll contract and enter that into the appropriate Etherscan testnet.